HighFive-OPJ/OPJ-Corpus/README.md

 <p>We have collected about 3000 sentences and organized them by movie, review and sentence ID.</p>
 <p>We have made a pilot annotation campaign with 150 sentences.
 All of us were annotators in this pilot campaign.
 We used 0 for positive sentiment, 1 for neutral sentiment and 2 for negative sentiment.
 After running the code, we got the agreement rate of 0.3182 and this is a Fair agreement.</p>
 <p>We have made final two annotation campaigns.
 In the first round, we made an annotation with 3 annotators and in the final round we made a single annotation for all the 3259 sentences.</p>
-<p>We used a total of five sentiments for the two final annotations.
-We used 1 for negative, 2 for neutral, 3 for positive, 4 for mixed and 5 for sarcasm.</p>
+<p>We used a total of three sentiments for the two final annotations.
+We used 0 for positive, 1 for negative and 2 for neutral sentiment.</p>
 <p>We have created a new code that would help us to calculate the inter-rater agreement more easily and effectively using fleiss Kappa.</p>
 <p>The inter-rater agreement we got in the end is 0.7869 and that is a substantial agreement.</p>
 <p>We have created a new CSV file that contains only the two colums of our corpus labeled "sentence" and "label".
 The name of this file is Movies - Final Annotation - test.</p>